 Duggan’s son, Jeremiah, died after attending an anti-war conference sponsored by a LaRouche-linked group in Wiesbaden.
 Witnesses told Duggan that her son, shocked by statements during a meeting of the Schiller Institute that blamed Jews for the Iraq war, stood up and announced he was Jewish.

 German courts have ruled Jeremiah’s death a suicide – investigators said he was hit by at least one car when he ran onto a highway.
 But British investigators have disputed the finding and suggest Jeremiah was beaten and thrown onto the highway.

-Duggan and her former husband, Hugo, have filed an appeal to Germany’s constitutional court asking for the investigation to be reopened.
+Duggan and her husband, Hugo, have filed an appeal to Germany’s constitutional court asking for the investigation to be reopened.

 Along with the Schiller Institute, the LaRouche movement in Germany includes LaRouche Youth, established in 2000, and the BuSo political party (Civil Rights Movement Solidarity), founded by LaRouche and his German-born wife, Helga Zepp-LaRouche.